tombelv/vurtis/README.md

 The goal is to provide a fast - yet simple - C++ NMPC library.
 While care has been taken to optimize performance, surely much more could be done.

-For now this works as a template.
 Everything is still experimental and breaking changes might occur.

-Eventually the header-only part is going to be an INTERFACE library to be implemented in other projects.
+It can be used by including it as an INTERFACE library, see examples.

 ## Requirements
 * Eigen3